romcilrath/romcilrath.github.io/index.md

 ### Proccoli - Student Time Management Android App

 My senior Capstone project.
 Worked alongside two classmates to create an Android version of an existing iOS App for student time management named Proccoli.
-The iOS version was creted by our sponsor for National Science Foundation to study student time management.
+The iOS version was created by our sponsor for National Science Foundation to study student time management.
 We implemented his API calls to a development Firebase Firestore database in an MVC framework.

 ## Other Interests